At the end of this chapter, students should be able to:

 A Quaternary Quandary

 Our modern geologic periods, epochs, and ages have been a state of flux.
 Currently, we live in the Meghalayan Age of the Holocene Epoch of the Quaternary Period of the Cenozoic Era of the Phanerozoic Eon.
-However, there have been many changes to this hierarchy over the last few hundred years, and most especially during the last twenty.
+However, there have been many changes to this hierarchy over the last few hundred years, with significant changes recently.